Aakash Re-NEET 2026 Batch

 Importance should be given to NEET inorganic chapters like the p-block, s-block, chemical bonding, and coordination compounds.

-Questions from this section test the ability of students to predict the properties of elements based on the periodic table and electronic configuration.
+Focus on inorganic topics that repeat every year to test the ability of students to predict the properties of elements based on the periodic table and electronic configuration.

 Approximately 12-18 questions appear from this section in the NEET exam.

-Organic Chemistry chapters for NEET like alcohol and aldehyde, hydrocarbons, and biomolecules, should be given attention.
+Organic Chemistry chapters for NEET, like alcohol and aldehyde, hydrocarbons, and biomolecules, should be given attention.

 Questions to test the application-based knowledge are asked in this section.
 After completing the syllabus, students should practice the NEET Chemistry Question papers to test their knowledge.